wame/GeneratorBundle/README.md

 by the `--overwrite` option.

+## Enum generation

+command: `wame:generate:enum`
+argument: `enum`
+options:  `--overwrite`, `--options`

+For `--options` a string can be provided that contains sets for each options in the following format:
+"value,CONST,Label|value-two,CONST_TWO,Label two"

+For example, if you wish to create a StatusType with 'new', 'in-progress' and 'completed' options, you could use the following command:

+    php bin/console wame:generate:enum StatusType --options="new,NEW,New|in-progress,IN_PROGRESS,In progress|completed,COMPLETED,Completed"

+If you so prefer, you can also use the array format, but make sure it is provided as a string:

+    php bin/console wame:generate:enum StatusType --options="[
+        [new,NEW,New],
+        [in-progress,IN_PROGRESS,In progress]
+        [completed,COMPLETED,Completed]
+    ]"

+If you're feeling extra lazy, you can leave out the constant and label.
+These will then automatically be determined by the generator.

+    php bin/console wame:generate:enum StatusType --options="new|in-progress|completed"

 ## Overwriting twig files

 Just like the SensioGenerator, you can overwrite the twig skeleton files of the WameSensioGenerator